List of Monster High characters: Elle Eedee

-Elle Eedee (voiced by Laura Bailey) is the daughter of some robots, and her name is a pun on the acronym "L.E.D."
-She has multi-colored blue, purple and black hair.
+Elle Eedee (voiced by Laura Bailey) is the daughter of robots, and her name is a pun on the acronym "L.E.D."
 Her favorite activity is being a DJ, producing dance music.
 She first appears in Monster High: Boo York, Boo York.
 Elle is in need of an upgrade once in a while, even more than Robecca Steam, despite being a younger robot.
-Elle is working on a pet for herself.
-She is best friends with Luna Mothews and Mouscedes King, and her favorite food is anything with olive oil.
+She is best friends with Luna Mothews and Mouscedes King.

 Gigi Grant

 Gigi Grant (voiced by Joni Goode) is the daughter of a genie and is a featured character in 13 Wishes.
 She has pink hair with some orange streaks in it, and usually styles it in a ponytail.

-One of her doll costumes was a colored blue top and black pants with gold detail.
 She has a pet scorpion named Sultan Sting.

 Gilda Goldstag

 Gilda Goldstag is the daughter of the Golden Hind.
 She has short pink hair, large horns, and gold skin.
-Her clothes consist of a green shirt, brown jacket, red belt, and brown pants.
 She is a member of the Student Disembody Council, serving as the treasurer.